GrowthStrategyProduct-Market FitMeasurement

 • Been active in the last 30 days

-• Had at least 2-3 weeks of real usage
+• Had two or three weeks of real usage

 If you're including users who signed up and never came back, you're diluting your score with people who never gave your product a chance.
-That's not a PMF problem — that's an activation problem.
+That is not a fit problem, it is an activation problem.

 2. Fix Your Survey Timing